MaythuUIT/AWS_VPC_Setup_with_Terraform/README.md

 ### Files Structure

-variables.tf : Declares all necessary variables.
+-variables.tf : Declares all necessary variables.
-terraform.tfvars : Sets values for the declared variables. main.tf : Main Terraform configuration file that defines the Provider information vpc.tf : Defines the VPC information. subnet.tf : Defines the subnet information. igw.tf : Defines the IGW information. route_table.tf : Defines the route table and association information.
+-terraform.tfvars : Sets values for the declared variables.
+-main.tf : Main Terraform configuration file that defines the Provider information -vpc.tf : Defines the VPC information.
+-subnet.tf : Defines the subnet information.
+-igw.tf : Defines the IGW information.
+-route_table.tf : Defines the route table and association information.

 This setup creates a VPC with public and private subnets across all available availability zones in the Singapore region, along with the necessary route tables and internet gateway.